 This is definitely a good example of what not to do.

-- Keep tag under 70 characters in length
+- Keep tags under 70 characters in length

-- Place important traffic driving keywords to beginning of tag
+- Place important traffic driving keywords to begin of tag

 - Keep keyword usage to two keyword phrases

-- Place brand or website name to the end of title tag
+- Place brand or website name to the end of the title tag

 - Segment keyword phrases by pipe or hyphen